 The MBNA TrueLine MasterCard offers no annual fee with a low rate of 9.99% for purchases, balance transfers, and cash advances.
 This is a great card to switch over to if you know that you tend to carry over balances on a regular basis.

-Plus it offers all of the same benefits of a platinum card including: purchase protection and extended warranty, flight delay insurance, and travel accident insurance.
+Plus it offers these benefits: purchase protection and extended warranty, flight delay insurance, and travel accident insurance.

 For a small annual fee, the Scotiabank Value VISA offers a competitive purchase rate of 11.99%.
 PLUS – Scotia is currently running a special offer for new cardholders where you can take advantage of a 0.99% interest rate on balance transfer and cash advance rate for the first nine months.
 This then increased to 11.99%.